isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: in-view

-   When using multiple views, a :any:`primary` or :any:`secondary` zone configured in one view can be referenced in a subsequent view.
+   When using multiple views, a :any:`type primary` or :any:`type secondary` zone configured in one view can be referenced in a subsequent view.
 This allows both views to use the same zone without the overhead of loading it more than once.
 This is configured using a :any:`zone` statement, with an :any:`in-view` option